va-net/vanet-tutorials/open-beta.md

 ## How do I participate?

 To participate, simply sign up at <https://preview.vanet.app> and use the website as you would normally.
 You do not need to use the same authentication provider as VANet v1.
-By signing up, on this site we will assume you are opting into the beta and may contact you with questions or further information.
+By signing up on this site, we will assume you are opting into the beta and may contact you with questions or further information.

 ## What happened to my airline?!